AVBharath10/Raft-Paper/README.md

 # Raft Consensus Algorithm Implementation

-A simple implementation of the Raft consensus algorithm in Rust, demonstrating leader election, log replication, and basic consensus mechanisms.
+A simple implementation of the Raft consensus algorithm in Rust, demonstrating leader election, log replication, and basic consensus mechanisms

 ## Overview